hewisaurus/SudokuSolver/README.md

 As there must be a number 2 in column 2, we can safely remove 2 from the possible values for cells within column 2 in blocks 1 and 7.

 <img src="https://raw.githubusercontent.com/hewisaurus/SudokuSolver/master/Images/step4.PNG">

+All of the images here have been produced by myself and I have not used code from anyone else, it was all completely written from scratch.